Dynflow/dynflow/doc/pages/source/documentation/index.md

     from `Dynflow::Action`, defines code to be run in each phase.
 -   **Phase** - Each action has three phases: `plan`, `run`, `finalize`.
 -   **Input** - A `Hash` of data coming to the action.
--   **Output* - A `Hash` of data that the action produces.
-It's persisted and can by used as input of other actions.
+-   **Output** - A `Hash` of data that the action produces.
+It's persisted and can be used as input of other actions.
 -   **Execution plan** - definition of the workflow: product of the plan phase
 -   **Triggering an action** - entering the plan phase, starting with the plan method of the action.
 The execution follows immediately.